digitalyoshixi/zettelkasten/content/Math/Augmented Matrix.md

   - linalg
 aliases: []
 ---
-An alternate way to write [[System Of Equations]] where the coefficients are in the left and the expected result is on the right side
+An alternate way to write [[System Of Equations]] where:
+- Coefficients matrix are on the left
+- Expected constant matrix is on the right side
 $$
 \left[\begin{array}{ccc|c}
 a_{11} & a_{12}\dots & a_{1k} & b_{1} \\